Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Individual-Participant Data in a Meta-Analysis

 \subsection{Models}

-In the canonical MA framework, the observed-data model $\mathcal{M}$ is often parametric; the parameter of interest then simply is a function of the model parameters.
+We will work under a non-parametric observed-data model $\mathcal{M}$ unless stated otherwise.
+Hence, we will not make any testable assumptions, but we will need to make untestable identifying assumptions to identify certain target parameters.
+Although these assumptions cannot be tested with the observed data, some can be argued to hold approximately using known properties of certain estimators.
+By contrast, in the canonical MA framework, the observed-data model $\mathcal{M}$ is often parametric and the target parameters can be identified without making additional identifying assumptions, as shown in Example \ref{example:parametric-trial-level-model} below.
+Semi-parametric models are also common in the canonical MA framework, where the identification relies on additional identifying assumptions, as shown in Example \ref{example:burzykowski} below.

-\begin{example} Consider a setting without baseline covariates.
+\begin{example}[linear mixed model] Consider a setting without baseline covariates and $\mathcal{S} = \mathbb{R}$.
 One could assume that the data in each trial are bivariate normal:

-where $\boldsymbol{\mu}_{j}^z$ is the trial-specific mean vector for treatment $z$ and $C_j$ is the trial-specific covariance matrix, which is assumed to not depend on treatment.
+where $\boldsymbol{\mu}_{j}^z$ is the trial-specific mean vector for treatment $z$ and $C_j$ is the trial-specific covariance matrix.
 The within-trial model $\mathcal{M}^*$ is parametric here.
-One could further make parametric assumptions about the distribution of the trial-specific parameters, for example,
+One could also make parametric assumptions about the distribution of the trial-specific parameters, for example,